mfadrigo/oc-positivity-plus/README.md

 Code can be found in the corresponding .Rmd files in the analysis folder.

 ## Data

-- The data for these investigations came from Orange County Public Health Department and may be available upon request.
+- The data for these investigations came from our professor and are private information not meant for the public.
 - Estimates for zip code level variables such as median income are available under the "data/zip-code-data" folder.
-- Hospital bed data is available from [CA.gov](https://data.ca.gov/dataset/covid-19-hospital-data)
+- Hospital bed data is available under the "data" folder labeled "covid19hospitalbycounty.csv"